-Ten Things You Need To Know If You Teach Your Own Child
+Ten Very Important Things You Need to Know If You Teach Your Own Child

 01. EVERYTHING you say about your child, even if you made a nice joke that absolutely could not be factual in any shape or form will be believed by some small percentage of your students.
 You could be making up a complete fabrication, like the story I tell of the time my daughter learned to clap her hands for the first time.
 She had difficulty getting her hands to come together, and she often missed them altogether.
 So I suggested that if she could learn to clap her hands, I would take her out for ice cream.
 A few years later, when she finally could clap her hands successfully, I took her to an ice cream shop and she abruptly smacked her ice cream into her forehead!
 Some students actually asked her if it was true!

 02. Eventually, your child will have the biggest crush on "that" student.
 You know the one I’m talking about.
 The one that makes you drink at night, the student who fails every class, the boy who dresses in all black, the biggest bully, the girl who is the rudest child, the meanest jerk or the immature back talker.
 Those are the tough days when you get home and just slink off to bed.
 Early.
 Like 5:30 early.

 03. Your child will be known throughout the school simply as "Mr. Smith's kid," and not as an individual.
 And although most of your colleagues will know who your children are, every single student will know exactly who your children are, often before school even starts!
 And regardless of their academic abilities, both your students and your colleagues judge you at all times based only on your child’s behavior.
 Perfect behavior is not only expected, it’s demanded, by everyone.
 Any time your child messes up and misbehaves, you get that knowing look from the rumor starters in school.
 By the way, it’s not just the students who start rumors.
 Mrs. Johnson, *cough cough.
 Thankfully, I have perfect children.